Superalgos/Superalgos/README.md

 # Contributing

-Superalgos is a Community Project built by Contributors for Contributors.
-Learn [how to become a Contributor](https://superalgos.org/community-contribute.shtml).
+Superalgos is a Community Project built by users for users.
+Learn [how you may contribute](https://superalgos.org/community-contribute.shtml).

 ## Top Contributors